sammsouzaa/Flamengo-Website/README.md

 - Responsive design for optimal viewing on various devices.

 ## How to View
-To view the website, simply [click here](https://sammsouzaa.github.io/Flamengo-Website/) (add a link to your deployed website if applicable).
+To view the website, simply [click here](https://sammsouzaa.github.io/Flamengo-Website/).
 Alternatively, you can clone the repository and open the `index.html` file in your preferred web browser.

 ## Screenshots
 Include screenshots of different sections of your website, showcasing its design and layout.